pulzze/autoflow-documentation/docs/Documentation/Guide/Workflow/Value Type Selector/Index.md

 ## Execution

-Execution value type is used to provide ways to execute the flow of actions.
+Execution value type is used to provide ways to execute a flow of actions.
+This is a more advanced use of workflow where action configuration that is either created dynamically, or stored else where can be executed at runtime.

 - action